Skip to main content

 Optimizing your sleep involves more than just the number of hours you spend in bed; it concerns the quality and structure of that sleep.
 The different stages of sleep, including deep sleep and REM (Rapid Eye Movement) sleep, each play a unique role in neurochemical regulation.

-A consistent sleep schedule, a cool and dark sleeping environment, and the avoidance of stimulants and blue light before bed are all practical strategies to improve and support the brain’s natural restorative processes.
+A consistent sleep schedule, a cool and dark sleeping environment, and the avoidance of stimulants and blue light before bed are all practical strategies to improve sleep architecture and support the brain’s natural restorative processes.
 Prioritizing sleep is a non-negotiable component of any protocol aimed at balancing central neurotransmitters.

 Stress Modulation and the HPA Axis